Washington Open Invitational

 The Washington Open Invitational

-The Washington Open Invitational is a partnership between the Pacific Northwest Section PGA and Meridian Valley Country Club to produce a world-class championship and a pro-amateur event to raise important funds for Folds of Honor.
+The Washington Open Invitational is a partnership between the Pacific Northwest Section PGA and Meridian Valley Country Club to produce a world-class championship and a pro-amateur event to raise important charity funds.

 The Pacific Northwest Section PGA is organized as a not-for-profit corporation and is one of 41 geographical regions of the Professional Golfers’ Association of America.
 It includes the states of Washington, Oregon, and Alaska, as well as northern Idaho and western Montana.
 It is the largest geographic section of the PGA of America, and with approximately 1,100 PGA members and apprentices, ranks sixth among the sections in a number of professionals.